hschhhwwwo0o/yamu/README.md

 }
 ```

-In the book «Software Requirements Engineering» by Carl Wiegers and Jay Beatty, this approach is called _requirement tracking_.
+&emsp;In the book «Software Requirements Engineering» by Carl Wiegers and Jay Beatty, this approach is called _requirement tracking_.
 To find anything related to a particular requirement use the codebase search (⇧⌘F in VSC on macOS) and enter the requirement ID.
 For example:

 ![Example](./md/RequirmentsIDsPreview4.png)

 ### 2. Design development.

-The design of the application was developed in Figma/Photoshop.
+&emsp;The design of the application was developed in Figma/Photoshop.
 The design was developed in accordance with the previously developed software requirements.

 ![Example](./md/FigmaPreview5.png)

 ### 3. Module development.

-The project is separated into modules and application; modules are responsible for implementing the business logic; application is responsible for rendering the UI and executing the business logic through the modules.
+&emsp;The project is separated into modules and application; modules are responsible for implementing the business logic; application is responsible for rendering the UI and executing the business logic through the modules.
 Thus, the application (in this case, the NextJS framework) is responsible only for displaying the UI, while the modules contain all the business logic. _Each module performs only one task and should not interact with other modules in any way_.

-The purpose of this separation is to separate business logic from fickle and windy frameworks and libraries that have nothing to do with business logic.
+&emsp;The purpose of this separation is to separate business logic from fickle and windy frameworks and libraries that have nothing to do with business logic.
 The modules are designed in such a way that they can be used independently of the framework; this makes it very easy to migrate from ReactJS to VueJS, for example.

-If you're using macOS or Linux (Doesn't work on Windows¹), you can use the tool to quickly create and configure a new module; run this command in the root of the project:
+&emsp;If you're using macOS or Linux (Doesn't work on Windows¹), you can use the tool to quickly create and configure a new module; run this command in the root of the project:

 ```sh
 bash ./instruments/module_creator.bash
 ```

-At the moment there are 3 modules implemented in the project:
+&emsp;At the moment there are 3 modules implemented in the project:

 | Module name            | Meaning of the module                                                                                                    |
 | :--------------------- | :----------------------------------------------------------------------------------------------------------------------- |